 The Company believes that the small size of the Board and the current scale of the Company's activities make the establishment of a formal performance evaluation procedure unnecessary.
-Performance evaluation is a discretionary matter for consideration by the entire Board.
 In the normal course of events the Board reviews performance of the management, Directors and the Board as a whole.
 Achievement of goals and business development and compliance issues are evaluated regularly on an informal basis.

 The Board is provided with the information it needs to discharge its responsibilities effectively.
 All Directors have access to corporate governance policies and material contracts entered into by the Company.
-The Directors also have access to the Company Secretary for all Board and governance-related issues.
+The Directors also have access to the Company Secretary for all Board and governancerelated issues.